 How to make Vegetable Curry

-Step 3: Add in the chopped vegetables and the rest of the ingredients (except the fresh coriander and spinach).
+Step 3: Add in the chopped vegetables and the rest of the ingredients (except the fresh coriander and baby spinach).
 Stir together and cook on high heat for 10 minutes or until it thickens.

 Hint: Feel free to add in your favourite vegetables to this easy vegetable curry.